Dancing for Optimal Physical Condition

 American Heart Association - Importance of Exercise

-The American Heart Association considers inactivity a risk factor for heart disease and list the benefits of cardio exercise to be:
+The American Heart Association considers inactivity a risk factor for heart disease, and they list the benefits of cardio exercise to be:

 - Lowering your blood pressure